blueprismo/blueprismo.github.io/content/posts/2026/calico/index.md

 command terminated with exit code 28
 ```

-Now the resolution happens, but ingress traffic is blocked globally even though we still have the k8s namespaced-scoped network policy!
+Now resolution works, but ingress traffic is blocked globally even though we still have the Kubernetes namespace-scoped NetworkPolicy in place.

 ## Conclusions

 Today we've learned:

 - How to replace Flannel with Calico
-- Understood how the Tigera Operator bootstraps the networking stack
+- How the Tigera Operator bootstraps the networking stack
-- Verify Pod-to-Pod communication
+- How to verify Pod-to-Pod communication
-- Enforced Kubernetes NetworkPolicy resources
+- How to enforce Kubernetes NetworkPolicy resources
-- Introduced Calico's own GlobalNetworkPolicy API.
+- How Calico's GlobalNetworkPolicy API extends cluster-wide policy enforcement

 In the next article, we'll look under the hood and explore one of Calico's most powerful features: the eBPF dataplane.
 We'll compare it with the traditional iptables-based dataplane, understand how it can replace kube-proxy, and see why it can improve both performance and scalability.